Connect with others who understand.

 See answer

-Intestinal Lymphoma: Symptoms, Treatment, and Prognosis
+Intestinal Lymphoma: Symptoms, Diagnosis, and More

 What Is Intestinal Lymphoma?

-Lymphoma is cancer that develops from lymphocytes (a type of white blood cell).
+Lymphoma is a cancer that develops from lymphocytes (a type of white blood cell).
 There are two main types of lymphoma: Hodgkin lymphoma and non-Hodgkin lymphoma (NHL).

 Types of Intestinal Lymphoma

 Beyond the main types of intestinal lymphoma — Hodgkin lymphoma and non-Hodgkin lymphoma — the disease is divided into subtypes based on the cells they affect.
 About 9 out of 10 GI lymphomas affect a type of lymphocyte called B cells.
-Rarely, GI lymphomas may affect someone’s T cells (another type of lymphocyte).
+GI lymphomas rarely affect the T cells (another type of lymphocyte).
+Intestinal B-cell lymphomas include:

 There are two kinds of intestinal T-cell lymphomas.
-The first is called “enteropathy-associated T-cell lymphoma (EATL).”
-It occurs only in people who have celiac disease.
-(It was previously referred to as “EATL type 1.”)
+The first is called enteropathy-associated T-cell lymphoma (EATL), which means it’s linked to diseases of the intestine.
+It occurs only in people who have celiac disease and was previously called EATL type 1.

 • Upset stomach